FelixArgueta/ResfinderInstaller/README.md

 DO NOT run the script from /home/(username)/Desktop, you will get an error This script does not add files to PATH, and does not download blast.
 Follow the instructions at the end of the script.
+Resfinder respository and README can be found at bitbucket.org/genomicepidemiology/resfinder/src/master